 With technology builders, we can see even more clearly that teams are the atomic unit of productivity.

-Do you really just want a ReactJS developer, or do you actually want to ship a working software increment to address a customer need and drive an outcome for your business?
+Do you really just need a ReactJS developer?
+Or do you actually want to ship a working product/feature to address a customer need and drive an outcome for your business?